 - 1. Approving the broad policies, property development strategies and financial objectives of the Company and the Group and monitoring the performance of Management; - 2.
-Overseeing and evaluating the adequacy of internal controls and risk management, and financial reporting in compliance with statutory requirements; - 3.
+Overseeing and evaluating the adequacy of internal controls and risk management based on best corporate governance practices, and financial reporting in compliance with statutory requirements; - 3.
 Approving the nominations and re-nominations to the Board and appointment of key personnel; - 4.
 Approving annual budgets, major funding proposals and investments; - 5.
 Setting the Company's dividend policy and recommending dividends; and - 6.
 Setting the Company's values and standards and ensuring that obligations to shareholders and others are understood and met.